 Feeling brave after our spicy Tom Yum, we chose two of the least westernised dishes on the menu for our dessert.
 The first of these was Bua Loy Kai Wan (บัวลอยไข่หวาน) – silky dumplings in a sweet warm coconut broth with a poached egg.
 Yes, I said a poached egg!
 The dumplings were certainly a strange consistency but the strangest thing was just how unshackling the egg was.
 The runny yolk worked well with the broth and although I didn’t love the pud, it was certainly interesting!

-We also shared Khaow Niew Sang Ka Ya (ข้าวเหนียวสังขยา) – sweet black sticky rice with thai custard.
+We also shared Khaow Niew Sang Ka Ya (ข้าวเหนียวสังขยา) – sweet black sticky rice with Thai custard.
 The custard was set, almost like a thick mousse but with a flavour of jasmine which was lovely.
-The rice had a slight salty tang to it which I also enjoyed.
+The rice had a slightly salty tang to it which I also enjoyed.
 This was our preferred pud of the two.

 The bill for two starters, mains and puddings plus two beers at Zaap was a staggering …. £33!!!!
 Yes really.
 Absolutely crazy prices, I don’t know how they do it.
 We will be back.
 100% we will be back.